 What Do Orange County Courts Consider When Deciding Move Away Cases?

 One of the main changes that occur after a divorce is that one of the parents may choose to move away.
-In Orange County, when parents divorce, the court will issue a court order for custody and visitation arrangement that serves the best interest of the child.
+In Orange County, when parents divorce, the court will work with the move-away law firms and issue a court order for custody and visitation arrangement that serves the best interest of the child.
 The court may decide that parents should have joint custody or the court can give sole custody.
 Once the decision regarding child custody has been issued by the court, the order can only be modified if there is a great change that makes the change necessary for the greater good of the child.